nitefood/asn/README.md

 - The script will try to find ASNs matching the given search string, using the RIPEStat API.

 ## Notes

+##### *Organization data and IP Reputation*

+- Organization data is taken from pWhois
+- IP reputation data is taken from StopForumSpam and IpQualityScore

 ##### *Geolocation*